ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 This project analyses the relationship between explicit & implicit ranking and how this impacts the ranking performance of a ’real world’ Enterprise Search (ES) service of a large organisation.

 ### Experiment 1:  Correlation
-Correlation of Implicit feedback (clickthrough data) versus Explicit Human Relevance Judgements for Learning to Rank (LTR)

 We investigate the correlation between a) human relevance judgements and b) clickthrough rate (CTR) in a learning to rank dataset.

 The click-through rate (CTR) is generally defined as the percentage of the number of clicks to the number of impressions.
 For the purposes of this study, we calculate the CTR for document, d, and query, q, as follows: -

 $$ CTR_{(q,d)} = {\frac{ clicks_{(q,d)}}{impressions_{(q,d)}}} $$
 where impressions is the sum of clicks for all documents returned for q.
 A high CTR is a good indication that users find the document within the listings as helpful and relevant for the given query.

-We generate and publish a small manually annotated LTR dataset (ENTRP-SRCH.txt) and calculate a Spearman correlation coefficient.
+We generate and publish a small manually annotated LTR dataset (ENTRP-SRCH.txt) that includes both kinds of feedback and use it to calculate a Spearman correlation coefficient.

 ### Experiment 2:  Comparison of Ranking Performance using alternative ground truths
-Once the correlation is established, we use the CTR values in place of human relevance judgements are recreate our learning to rank model.
+We use the CTR values in place of human relevance judgements are recreate our learning to rank model.
 This involves subsitiuting the CTR values into the first column of the LTR dataset.
 The nDCG values are calculated using
 - human relevance judgements and
 - clickthrough rate.